Pipeline & Business Development: Follow These Steps to Grow Sales!

 Over the years working with business owners like you, we have found that a business without a very clear focus on sales generally underperforms and does not reach its planned growth goals.
-Through trial and error, we set up a structure that helped our clients stay focused on sales and meet, better yet, exceed their goals by having a well thought out sales process.
+Through trial and error, we set up a structure that helped our clients stay focused on sales and meet, better yet, exceed their goals by having a well-thought-out sales process.
 If you follow these steps, you most likely will see improvements in your sales!

 Keep Good Records of your Leads

 Make sure that you have a CRM or Client Relationship Management program.
-In your CRM, you’ll keep the contact information of your leads, keep track of lead status and document all steps of the process.
+In your CRM, you’ll keep the contact information of your leads, keep track of the lead status, and document all steps of the process.
 If your business is small or just starting out, you can start with something simple such as a spreadsheet, Trello, or Airtable.
 Once your business can afford it, you should invest in something more robust such as HubSpot.
 HubSpot has a free version as well.

 Below is a custom Airtable Template CRM that we created for you free of charge.
-If you would like to get your copy, please request here.
+If you would like to get your copy, please request it here.

 Having a Pipeline Meeting on a Regular Cadence

 Now that you have your CRM up and running, you need to set up meetings to review it on a regular basis.
 We recommend doing this weekly and setting a time on a predetermined day of the week.
 If weekly sounds too much for you, keep it at a minimum of bi-weekly.
 Having a set time written in stone will keep you focused and on target.
 This will enable you to stay focused and on top of the business progress.
 Without a regular schedule, your pipeline can quickly get out of hand.
 At times the meetings will be short, but that’s okay.